k88hudsongitbook/asr-docs/basics/messages.md

 ## Messages

-An `ASRouterMessage` is the smallest individual unit of content defined by any provider.
+An "message", or `ASRouterMessage`, is the smallest individual unit of content defined by any provider.
 An example of this would be an individual snippet, an individual pane in an onboarding display, or a particular CFR message.

 ### Overview

-Should be JSON or javascript objects that are serializable to JSON.
+`ASRouterMessage`s should be JSON or javascript objects that are serializable to JSON.
 Here is an example:

 ```javascript
 {